Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Chermside had a median income among taxpayers of $52,811.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, the suburb of Chermside had a median income among taxpayers of $52,811.
 The average income stood at $63,323.
-Both figures are below the national average.
-In Greater Brisbane, the median and average incomes were $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Chermside would be approximately $58,045 (median) and $69,598 (average) as of September 2025.
-According to the 2021 Census, personal income in Chermside ranks at the 58th percentile ($844 weekly), while household income sits at the 30th percentile.
-Distribution data shows that 33.8% of the population (4,336 individuals) fall within the $1,500 - 2,999 income range, similar to regional levels where 33.3% occupy this range.
-Housing affordability pressures are severe in Chermside, with only 77.8% of income remaining after housing costs, ranking at the 21st percentile.
+This is below the national average which was $58,236 and $72,799 for Greater Brisbane respectively during that year.
+Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates would be approximately $58,045 (median) and $69,598 (average) as of September 2025.
+According to the 2021 Census figures, personal income ranks at the 58th percentile with a weekly income of $844, while household income sits at the 30th percentile.
+Distribution data shows that 33.8% of the population (4,428 individuals) fall within the $1,500 - 2,999 income range, which is similar to regional levels where 33.3% occupy this range.
+Housing affordability pressures are severe with only 77.8% of income remaining after housing costs, ranking at the 21st percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income